 Throughout the school year, students learn, prepare, and perform songs at worship services at Divine Savior Church.
-In addition to weekly Sunday morning worship services, special church holiday services include Christmas Eve and Good Friday evening services.
+Various church holiday services include Thanksgiving, Christmas, Ash Wednesday, and Good Friday.

-We invite all parents to attend our weekly chapel and Divine Savior Church services.
+We invite all parents to attend our weekly chapel (Friday mornings) and Divine Savior Church (Saturday night and Sunday morning) services!

 ChristLight is the curriculum used throughout all elementary school Word of God classes.
 Each week focuses on a specific theme, accompanied by two Bible lessons.
-Students use themes and stories to see how Biblical truths apply to their own lives.
+Students use these themes and stories to see how Biblical truths apply to their own lives.